 Christmas Tree Recycling Locations & Fees

-From late December through mid-January.
-Christmas trees are processed into mulch available for free to Loudoun residents at the Landfill.
+From late December through mid-January residents may take their Christmas trees to the locations listed below for recycling.
+Christmas trees will be processed into mulch available for free to Loudoun residents at the Landfill.

 Open Monday - Saturday